Justanhy/disjunctive-zk/README.md

 ## Other works used in this project

-We make use of Mathias Hall-Andersen's implementation of the Stacking Sigmas compiler in our benchmarks to compare the performance of our implementations with his.
-We have modified some of the original source code and everything relating to his implementation can be found in the `libs/stacksig-compiler/src/rot256` folder.
-His original work is hosted on Github at https://github.com/rot256/research-stacksig under the GPL v3 License (the same as ours).
+We make use of Mathias Hall-Andersen's implementation of the Stacking Sigmas compiler in our benchmarks to compare the performance of our implementations with theirs.
+We have modified some of the original source code and everything relating to their implementation can be found in the `libs/stacksig-compiler/src/rot256` folder.
+Their original work is hosted on Github at https://github.com/rot256/research-stacksig under the GPL v3 License (the same as ours).

 ## Running Tests